gitlab-r-packages-mirror/limonaid/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+(X-CRAN-Comment: Archived on 2022-03-14 as check problems were not corrected in time.)